teresa-m/training-material/topics/fair/tutorials/zenodo-in-galaxy/tutorial.md

 # Overview

-Discover a more streamlined approach to research data management with Galaxy's integration with InvenioRDM-compatible repositories.
+Discover a more streamlined approach to research data management with Galaxy's integration with Zenodo.

 > <agenda-title></agenda-title>
 > In this tutorial we will deal with: